binyang424/PolyTex/doc/source/test/Transformation.rst

 .. code-block:: default

-    import polykriging as pk
+    import polytex as pk
-    from polykriging.geometry import transform as tf
+    from polytex.geometry import transform as tf
     import numpy as np
     import pyvista as pv